-2/3 c granulated sugar or coconut palm sugar
+2/3 cup granulated sugar or granulated coconut palm sugar

 1 tbsp. baking powder

 1 tsp. baking soda

 ½ cup milk, 1 or 2 percent plus 2 tbsp more if you use the palm sugar

 Topping: Mix the following in a bowl, add the butter last after you stir it up a bit: use a spoon to blend.
 Set aside while you make the muffin batter.